particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 ### Available RAM

 The Boron and Argon have around 80K of RAM available to user applications.
-The Muon and M SoM has 3500K of available RAM.
+The Muon and M-SoM has 3500K of available RAM.

 ### Flash file system

 There is a 2 MB flash file system for storing user data.
-This is the same size as the Boron, B SoM, and Argon.
+This is the same size as the Boron, B-SoM, and Argon.
 The Tracker has a 4 MB flash file system.

 ### USB Connector